Book Review –“How the Mighty Fall” by James Collins

 And so, we come full circle.
 As a Financial Coach I see it every day.
 The Protestant Ethic, if not completely dead as Bell would have it, is indeed on life-support, put there by continued access to easy credit.
 Paying in cash is viewed as a curiosity at most retail institutions and downright discouraged at others.
 (Ever try to book a hotel room, or buy a car with cash?)
 In recent years central banks have continually lowered interest rates in order to encourage people to borrow ever more money so that they continue to spend money and keep this giant wheel called the economy moving.

 People who refuse to take part in debt fueled spending are dismissed as “old fashioned” and even looked upon by their peers as a bit delusional, to be pitied as folks who just don’t know how to enjoy life.
 I know, I’ve been on the receiving end of this kind of derision more than once.

 But – At that end of the day, as Professor Lazier likes to so dramatically point out to his students – “You Pay Your Bills in Cash!”
 Staying on top of cash flow is the first, second and last thing every person interested in building wealth needs to get a handle on.
 Without it you become locked in a perpetual cycle of working for the things you’ve already consumed and continually mortgaging your future for the things you think you want now.
 You’re taking on more risk than you can handle and you’re teetering on the edge of Stage 4 decline.
 Once you start grasping at straws in order to stay afloat, the dominos start falling quickly and it’s a short trip to the bottom.

-Contact us for more information on how we can help you return to the Protestant Ethic, work hard, save for the future, and get out of debt before you reach the tipping point to stage 4 decline and it’s too late do anything about it.
+Contact me for more information on how we can help you return to the Protestant Ethic, work hard, save for the future, and get out of debt before you reach the tipping point to stage 4 decline and it’s too late do anything about it.